-19 candidates and three campaigns file for public financing, each candidate shall be eligible to \$150 in public financing and each initiative campaign shall be eligible to \$50 in public financing.

-- erf^Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns.
-In order to receive public financing, candidates and sponsors of initiatives and referenda must: - (1) file a Request for Public Financing form with the Program Assistant to the AS Board of Directors by 4:00 p.m. on the last day of the filing period Γ4/05/20164/7/20151. - (2) submit original receipts for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on the last day of the elections Γ04/29/20165/1/20151. - f.
+- An equal amount of money will be reserved for referendum opposition campaign(s) in case campaign(s) are filed. - For instance, if 28 candidates file to run in the elections, each candidate would be eligible for up to \$107.14 in public financing and campaigns would receive no funds.
+If 19 candidates and three campaigns file for public financing, each candidate shall be eligible to \$150 in public financing and each initiative campaign shall be eligible to \$25 (\$25 for initiative campaigns and \$25 reserved for opposition campaigns) in public financing. - e-g.
+Public financing shall be issued as a refund for approved campaign expenditures by candidates and campaigns.
+In order to receive public financing, candidates and sponsors of initiatives and referenda must: - (1) file a Request for Public Financing form with the Program Assistant Coordinator to the AS Board of Directors by 4:00 p.m. on the last day of the filing period [04/0503/20162017]. - (2) submit original receipts for all campaign expenditures for which public financing is sought to the VU Finance Office by 4:00 p.m. on the last day of the elections [04/2928/20162017]. - £.h.
 Candidates may choose to receive refunds for expenditures duly submitted by the deadline in one of two ways: - in two partial cash refunds of up to seventy-five dollars (\$75) each (the sum of which shall not exceed the total amount of public financing available to the candidate according to Section 3, Cl.
 V (d) of this Code), or; - (2) as one refund for the entire amount the candidate is eligible to receive in the form of a check.